Biol551-CSUN/Group_5_Xaringan/README.md

 ## Contents

+_Contains the data, script, README file, and some outputs_

-Data: The original data file used for this project
+**Data:** The original data file used for this project
-  - Chemicaldata_Maunalua.csv
+  - **Chemicaldata_Maunalua.csv**
+  - **Palmer's penguins data** (Included in base R)
-  - Data dictionaries for data sets used.
+  - Data dictionaries for data sets used
-  - Also contains images used in the presentation.
+  - Also contains images used in the presentation

-Scripts:
+**Scripts:**
-  - Xaringan_Pres.Rmd: The script used to make the presentation.
+  - Xaringan_Pres.Rmd: The script used to make the presentation

-Output:
+  - Libs: Contains the CSS themes used in the presentation
+  - Xaringan_Pres_files: Contains the figures used in the presentation

+**Output:**
-  - The example plot used in the presentation.
+  - The example plots used in the presentation

 ## What is included in this presentation